ajaykumarsampath/GPU-APG-water-network/README.md

 # Explanation details
-The file main_effinet.cu contains the main function.
-The list of functions is given in the file api_effinet_cuda.cuh.
+The file `main_effinet.cu` contains the main function.
+The list of functions is given in the file `api_effinet_cuda.cuh`.
 Before executing the actual algorithm, memory for all the variables involved is allocated in GPU.
 This includes the system state, control, system dynamic matrices, tree strucute, cost function and constraints on state and control input.